7 Thoughts About Sales Velocity

 Once you start calculating a metric like this in a dynamic way, you can use it as a powerful focusing and prioritization tool.
 You can prioritize your efforts on the segments that have the best sales velocity.
 You can learn from the reps that have the highest velocity, to apply their approach to reps who are not performing as well.

 You can understand and improve the components as well.
-If one segment has better velocity than the rest, you can then diagnose why.
-Maybe the sales cycle is faster or win rate is better.
-These are the things you can learn from to improve your approach in other segments, or to inform your overall go-to-market approach.
+If one rep has better velocity than the others, you can then diagnose why.
+Maybe their sales cycle is faster or win rate is better.
+If you can replicate that faster sales cycle or higher win rate in your other reps, the overall sales velocity of the team will improve a lot.

 In conclusion, if you're not calculating sales velocity now, you should try it.
 The benefits are great.
 And if you struggle putting it together dynamically in spreadsheets -- let us know, we are here to help.